-- (b) The commission shall square the number of points purchased by an applicant per species when conducting drawings for licenses and permits. - 4 (6) (a) The commission may adopt rules to: - (i) limit the number of nonresident mountain lion hunters in designated hunting districts; and - 6 (ii) determine the conditions under which nonresidents may hunt mountain lion in designated hunting 7 districts. - 8 (b) The commission shall consider, but is not limited to consideration of, the following factors: - 9 (i) harvest of lions by resident and nonresident hunters; - 10 (ii) history of quota overruns; - 11 (iii) composition, including age and sex, of the lion harvest; - 12 (iv) historical outfitter use; - 13 (v) conflicts among hunter groups; - 14 (vi) availability of public and private lands; and - 15 (vii) whether restrictions on nonresident hunters are more appropriate than restrictions on all hunters. - 16 (7) The commission may not regulate the use or possession of firearms, firearm accessories, or 17 ammunition, including the chemical elements of ammunition used for hunting.
-This does not prevent: - (a) the restriction of certain hunting seasons to the use of specified hunting arms, such as the establishment of special archery seasons: - (b) for human safety, the restriction of certain areas to the use of only specified hunting arms, including bows and arrows, traditional handguns, and muzzleloading rifles; - (c) the restriction of the use of shotguns for the hunting of deer and elk pursuant to 87-6-401(1)(f); - (d) the regulation of migratory game bird hunting pursuant to 87-3-403; or - 24 (e) the restriction of the use of rifles for bird hunting pursuant to 87-6-401(1)(g) or (1)(h); or - 25 (f) the prohibition on possession of exploding targets pursuant to 87-1-303. - (8) Pursuant to 23-1-111, the commission does not oversee department activities related to the administration of state parks, primitive parks, state recreational areas, public camping grounds, state historic sites, state monuments, and other heritage and recreational resources, land, and water administered pursuant to Title 23, chapter 1, and Title 23, chapter 2, parts 1, 4, and 9."
+- 1 conducting drawings for licenses and permits. - 2 (6) (a) The commission may adopt rules to: - (i) limit the number of nonresident mountain lion hunters in designated hunting districts; and - 4 (ii) determine the conditions under which nonresidents may hunt mountain lion in designated hunting 5 districts. - 6 (b) The commission shall consider, but is not limited to consideration of, the following factors: - 7 (i) harvest of lions by resident and nonresident hunters; - 8 (ii) history of quota overruns; - 9 (iii) composition, including age and sex, of the lion harvest; - 10 (iv) historical outfitter use; - 11 (v) conflicts among hunter groups; - 12 (vi) availability of public and private lands; and - (vii) whether restrictions on nonresident hunters are more appropriate than restrictions on all hunters. - (7) The commission may not regulate the use or possession of firearms, firearm accessories, or ammunition, including the chemical elements of ammunition used for hunting.
+This does not prevent: - (a) the restriction of certain hunting seasons to the use of specified hunting arms, such as the establishment of special archery seasons; - (b) for human safety, the restriction of certain areas to the use of only specified hunting arms, including bows and arrows, traditional handguns, and muzzleloading rifles; - (c) the restriction of the use of shotguns for the hunting of deer and elk pursuant to 87-6-401(1)(f); - 21 (d) the regulation of migratory game bird hunting pursuant to 87-3-403; or - (e) the restriction of the use of rifles for bird hunting pursuant to 87-6-401(1)(g) or (1)(h); or - 23 (f) the prohibition on possession of exploding targets pursuant to 87-1-303. - (8) Pursuant to 23-1-111, the commission does not oversee department activities related to the administration of state parks, primitive parks, state recreational areas, public camping grounds, state historic sites, state monuments, and other heritage and recreational resources, land, and water administered pursuant to Title 23, chapter 1, and Title 23, chapter 2, parts 1, 4, and 9."

-Section 4.
-Section 87-1-303, MCA, is amended to read:
+- 29 Section 4.
+Section 87-1-303, MCA, is amended to read: - "87-1-303.

-"87-1-303.
 Rules for use of lands and waters.
 (1) Except as provided in 23-1-111, 87-1-301(7), and subsection (3) (4) of this section, the commission may adopt and enforce rules governing uses of lands that are acquired or held under easement by the commission or lands that it operates under agreement with or in conjunction with a federal or state agency or private owner.
 The rules must be adopted in the interest of public health, public safety, and protection of property in regulating the use of these lands.
 All lease and easement agreements must itemize uses as listed in 87-1-209.